Communication

 Non-verbal communication is a passive form of communication where information, thoughts, and feelings are conveyed through gestures, body language, tone of voice, facial expressions, signals, and symbols.
 It is wordless communication which mainly aids verbal communication by giving clues and additional information.
 Non-verbal communication is sub-divided into the following different types :

-• Kinesics or Body Movements The interpretation of non-verbal behavior associated with any part of our body or the whole body, such as facial expressions, hand gestures, nodding of the head, etc, is called kinesics.
+• Kinesics or Body Movements: The interpretation of non-verbal behaviour associated with any part of our body or the whole body, such as facial expressions, hand gestures, nodding of the head, etc, is called kinesics.
 It is one of the key and easiest elements of non-verbal communication.

 Example of Non-Verbal Communication